Jiganesh/Jiganesh/README.md

 -->
 ***

-- 👨‍💻 I’m currently working on my Competitive Programming SKills
+- 👨‍💻 I’m currently working on my Competitive Programming and Problem Solving Skills.
 - 🤯 I’m currently learning DSA
 - 🤩 I’m looking to collaborate on Web Development Projects
-- 👨‍🏭 Fun fact: I am a Mechanical Engineer XP
+- 👨‍🏭 **Mechanical Graduate** and **Software Developer**

 ***
 ### About me :